 Ziflow will let you know if the account has been successfully added and you will see it on the list.

 Adding trusted accounts will result in contact list synchronization.

 One way trust - where users will be populated as contacts to all trusted accounts.

-The trust relationship will allow users to switch between accounts without the need to “double login”.
-Users that authorize with their login and password in one account are able to go to any trusted account without having to log in again (either SSO or not).
+The trust relationship will allow users to switch between accounts without the need to “double login.”
+Users who are authorized with their login and password in one account are able to go to any trusted account without having to log in again (either SSO or not).